Earth Sciences and Astronomy Programs

 Redinger Family Earth and Space Science Research Award (Mt.
 SAC):

 The Earth and Space Science Research Grant (ESSRG) was established to provide Mt.
 San Antonio College students the opportunity to gain experience in authentic and original scientific research, and to contribute to increasing knowledge within the Earth and Space Sciences.
 In collaboration with an Earth Science and Astronomy faculty member (serving as a mentor) of the supporting departments, the grant awardee will use the $1900 funds to investigate a geo- or space-science-based research problem and disseminate the results in a public forum.
-Deadline to apply is Deadline to apply extended to Friday March 9, 2019.
+Deadline to apply is Deadline to apply is Friday March 6, 2020.

 Kepler Astronomy Scholarship (Mt.
 SAC)